quincycheng/apj_cde_club/Technical_Session_Records.md

 # Techincal Session Records

+:bulb: :bangbang: This Portal is for Authorized CyberArk Partners and Certified Engineers only.
+If you want to request to access records, please contact your APJ local Channel Manager or Sales Engineers :bulb: :bangbang:

 ## 06 Oct 2021 - LCD setup, integration and troubleshooting for EPM
 - This session will share about
   - Setup LCD